 For the 48 Contiguous States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and the Commonwealth of the Northern Mariana Islands:

-The financial requirements for the US visa is dictated by the State that you live in.
-It will need to be 125% over the poverty line.
-Active military personal are at the poverty line level.
-If you dont have enough income then you can also use the equity in your property as income.
+The financial requirements for a US visa vary based on the State you live in.
+Typically, you need to have an income 125% over the poverty line to sponsor your Thai wife.
+Active military personnel are considered to be at the poverty line level.
+If your income falls short, you can also use the equity in your property as part of your income to meet the requirements.